iGitScor/igitscor.github.io/_posts/2017-06-19-personal-growth-hacking.md

     Though you refuse to admit them.
 {: .post-blockquote}

-In March, the 17th, I mentioned on Twitter, [my blog](http://iscor.me/blog/from-montpellier-to-san-francisco), Github,… everywhere I could, that I was in America, especially in San Francisco.
-I did that for two main reasons.

-## I have a dream

-Since I was young (younger, I'm still young!), I'm dreaming of living in the U.S.A., even if the country does not look as beautiful as the American dream itself.
-But I'm convinced that realizing some dreams make the life more beautiful and travel is a so wonderful way of life that I must try to achieve it.

-The problem is that conditions to work in America, for a stranger, is hard.
-Too hard.
-In an era of free trade, freedom, globalization, we lose the great strength of humanity: **sharing**.

-**Why we cannot go freely into other countries, especially by promising to work in this country?**.
-That makes me sad.
+**Why cannot we go freely into other countries, especially when we are willing to work in this country?**{: .text-success} That makes me sad.

 ## I am an engineer

-The second one is; trust me, I'm an engineer - and I'm not dupe.
-I know that some companies are very well perceived worldwide (or almost) and being recruited by one of them is like having [the golden ticket](https://www.instagram.com/p/BQLyK9ODnTs/).
-Of course, I'm talking about GAFAM (Google, Apple, Facebook, Amazon, Microsoft) and PayPal, Airbnb… The same conclusion could be made with professional experience, especially in the United States, but not only.
+The second reason that makes me want to be part of the tech industry in the USA, is that I believe we would both benefit from it. &ldquo;Trust me, I'm an engineer&rdquo;.
+I know that some international companies are very well perceived worldwide (or almost) and being recruited by one of them is like grabbing [the golden ticket](https://www.instagram.com/p/BQLyK9ODnTs/).
+Of course, I'm talking about _GAFAM_ (Google, Apple, Facebook, Amazon, Microsoft) and PayPal, Airbnb… If we had the fact that one of those companies are settled in the US or were created there you not only win the prize you get the golden ticket.
+To me, a job in a GAFAM company within the US would be one of my greatest professional accomplishment.
+My  current goal is to be hired by a good tech company in the US not only to make one of my dream come true but to prove to you and myself that I have the abilities, the motivation and the talent to be one of your greatest asset.

 And that's how my **growth hacking** experience started.